Close Banner

 Unconventional Spots to Watch Magic Kingdom Fireworks

 We highly recommend Fantasyland as a secondary location.
-You still get the view over the castle and you can even turn around and watch the exterior fireworks with Beast's castle from Be Our Guest restaurant.
-Or watch from the Tangled area with the lanterns hanging above you.
+You still get the view over the castle, and you can even turn around and watch the exterior fireworks with Beast's castle from Be Our Guest restaurant.
+Or, watch from the Tangled area with the lanterns hanging above you.
 Once the show is over, you are in the perfect position to hop on Seven Dwarfs Mine Train or Peter Pan's Flight with much shorter waits.
 Just know that generally, the back of Cinderella Castle (and some nearby walkways) is roped off for safety during the fireworks show.

-Best Spots to View Fireworks at Magic Kingdom – Tomorrowland BridgeOther great spots include Frontierland, which is less crowded, so you can maximize ride time before and after the show.
-While everyone will be wading through the crowds by the castle, you can already be enjoying Big Thunder Mountain.
-We recommend a spot on the bridge by Splash Mountain, which gives you firework reflections over the water, as well.
+Other great spots include Frontierland, which is less crowded, so you can maximize ride time before and after the show.
+While everyone will be wading through the crowds by the castle, you can already be enjoying Big Thunder Mountain or Tiana's Bayou Adventure.

 Head to the entrance of Tomorrowland for another viewing spot — you may even get an angled view of the projections!
 Enjoy the show and then be ready to hop on Space Mountain to end the night.

-Another twist is to enjoy Disney Enchantment while you're having fun on rides!
-Seven Dwarfs Mine Train, Big Thunder Mountain Railroad, the Tomorrowland People Mover, Splash Mountain, Astro Orbiter and Dumbo are all great attractions to experience during the fireworks if you time it just right.
+Another twist is to enjoy Happily Ever After while you're having fun on rides!
+Seven Dwarfs Mine Train, Big Thunder Mountain Railroad, the Tomorrowland Transit Authority PeopleMover, Astro Orbiter and Dumbo the Flying Elephant are all great attractions to experience during the fireworks if you time it just right.
 Keep an eye on wait times during the hour leading up to the show, so you can sync it with the show.

 Exiting Magic Kingdom After Fireworks

-Most people will head down Main Street, while others may head through a big gate that cast members open near Tomorrowland that cuts around to the main entrance.
-If you're ready to leave after the fireworks end, in our experience, that big gate is the best way to go — if you turn toward Main Street, you'll find it nestled just next to the Plaza Inn and Tomorrowland Terrace.
-For this reason, if we know we're leaving after the show, we tend to stick to the right side of the castle to watch, then make a speedy exit.
-If you head down Main Street, you may be diverted through some of the shops toward the exit.
-(You know what that means — if you're hoping to do some evening shopping, you should give it some time after the fireworks end for the foot traffic to die down.)
-No matter which way you exit, cast members will help direct you.
+Most people will head down Main Street, U.S.A., while others may head through a big gate that cast members open near Tomorrowland that cuts around to the main entrance.
+If you're ready to leave after the fireworks end, in our experience, that big gate is the best way to go.
+If you turn toward Main Street, you'll find it nestled next to the Plaza Inn and Tomorrowland Terrace.
+For this reason, if we know we're leaving after the show, we tend to stick to the right side of the castle to watch, and then make a speedy exit.

 Where to View Fireworks Outside of Magic Kingdom

+Good news!
 You don't even need a ticket to Magic Kingdom to enjoy the fireworks!
 You can utilize the resorts and areas around the Seven Seas Lagoon to get some frogtastic wide views of the fireworks.

 The easiest spot to get to is the Transportation and Ticket Center.
 The area near the ferry boat dock provides excellent straight-on views of Magic Kingdom.
 The music is still played here, so you can enjoy the show and then have a quick exit to your car with no long waits for the monorail.
+However, keep in mind this isn't a technical viewing spot.
+Rather, it's a great way to catch a glimpse of it while you commute back to your vehicle.
+Or, while waiting for your family to wrap up in the bathroom.

 Disney's Contemporary Resort